Impact Factor 5.085 | CiteScore 5.4

 Research in immunology has been very productive in understanding the processes by which the host responds to foreign antigens.
 In contrast, there has been less success in establishing the mechanisms by which the host ensures immunological tolerance to itself.
 It is becoming increasingly clear that the immune system is subject to numerous control mechanisms and checkpoints which all contribute to self-tolerance.
-It has also become clear that tolerance mechanisms are also exploited by microbes and cancers as they evolve to bypass immune responses, and to ensure minimal damage to tissues during immune responses.
+It has also become clear that tolerance mechanisms are also exploited by the developing foetus, microbes and cancers, and to ensure minimal damage to tissues during immune responses.

-Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, EBSCO, OpenAIRE, Zetoc
+Indexed in: PubMed, MEDLINE, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE), Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Embase, Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 PMCID: all published articles receive a PMCID

 Immunological Tolerance and Regulation welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Immunological Tolerance and Regulation, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Avenue du Tribunal Fédéral 34

 CH – 1005 Lausanne